2025 Israeli attacks in Yemen: 5 May

 On 5 May, more than 30 Israeli Air Force aircraft attacked nine Houthi targets using approximately 50 munitions.
 Among the attack targets was the al-Imran cement factory east of Hodeidah.
 Reports from Yemen indicated there were dead and wounded at the cement factory.
 Houthi-linked media reported four people were killed and 42 others were injured.
 According to an Israeli security source: "We destroyed Hodeidah port and concrete factories that were used for manufacturing weapons."
 Although the Houthis condemned it as a joint raid of "US-Israeli aggression," the U.S. denied involvement.
+The Houthis halted their attacks on Israel in early October 2025, in the wake of the ceasefire in Gaza brokered by US President Donald Trump; the Israelis likewise stopped their airstrikes.

 6 May

 On 6 May, Israeli forces targeted Sanaa International Airport, effectively disabling it by striking the runway, al-Dailami Air Base, the departure hall, and three civilian planes.
 The Israel Defense Forces claimed that the Houthis were using the airport to "transfer weapons and operatives."
 It also struck power stations in Sanaa, claiming that they served as "significant electricity supply infrastructure" for the Houthis.
 According to Houthi-linked media, three people were killed and another 38 were wounded.
 Three aircraft belonging to Yemenia were also reported to have been destroyed on the ground.
 According to the Airport director, Khaled al-Shaief, "around $500 million in losses were caused by the Israeli aggression" on the airport.